GridGain-Demos/gridgain-technology-primer/README.md

-# [Foundation Course] Apache Ignite Essentials: Key Design Principles for Building Data-Intensive Applications
+# [Foundation Course] GridGain Acceleration Workshop: Key Design Principles for Building Data-Intensive Applications

-This project is designed for a free instructor-led training on the Ignite essential capabilities and architecture internals.
-Check [the complete schedule](https://www.gridgain.com/products/services/training/apache-ignite-workshop-Key-design-principles-for-building-data-intensive-applications) and join one of our upcoming training sessions.
+Welcome to the GridGain Acceleration Workshop!
+This repository provides a practical introduction to GridGain, designed to help you explore its potential for enhancing application performance and scalability.
+Our goal is to demonstrate how GridGain can be effectively utilized within your project.
+This workshop, structured for both guided demonstrations and independent exploration, will walk you through key concepts and hands-on examples, allowing you to experience and apply GridGain's capabilities.

 ## Setting Up Environment

 * Java Developer Kit, version 8 or 11